ringlej/ptxdist/doc/ref_manual.rst

 PTXdist parameter reference
 ---------------------------

-PTXdist is a command line tool, which is basicly called as:
+PTXdist is a command line tool, which is basically called as:

 .. code-block:: bash